Sitefinity/sitefinity-aspnetcore-mvc-samples/src/captcha/README.md

 In order to run this sample, you need to configure the Sitefinity Web Security module.
 Make sure that the module is 'Active' in Administration > Modules & Services.
 Note: If the Web Security module is not visible in the list of modules, you can install the Progress.Sitefinity.WebSecurity NuGet package for your current Sitefinity version.
-Note: If the WebSecurity module is still not available, you can istall it from Administration > Modules & Services > 'Install a module' button, with name: Web security and type: Telerik.Sitefinity.WebSecurity.WebSecurityModule, Telerik.Sitefinity.WebSecurity.
+Note: If the WebSecurity module is still not available, you can install it from Administration > Modules & Services > 'Install a module' button, with name: Web security and type: Telerik.Sitefinity.WebSecurity.WebSecurityModule, Telerik.Sitefinity.WebSecurity.
 You need to have the Progress.Sitefinity.WebSecurity NuGet package installed for this to work.

 Go to Administration > Settings > Advanced > Web Security > Captcha > Parameters and add 3 new parameters:
 1. Key 'VerificationUrl' and  value 'https://www.google.com/recaptcha/api/siteverify'.